Products

 • DISCONTINUED PRODUCT – PER-2510 Motor

-DISCONTINUED PRODUCT — PER-2510 Air Motor for the TOUGH GARD Spatter Cleaner June 6, 2016 Effective immediately, the PER-2510 air motor for the discontinued TOUGH GARD® spatter cleaner is no longer available through Tregaskiss.
-As a result, the PER-2599 kit will no longer include the PER-2510 air motor (please see revised PER-2599 kit parts breakdown below). … Read more
+June 6, 2016 Effective immediately, the PER-2510 air motor for the discontinued TOUGH GARD® spatter cleaner is no longer available through Tregaskiss.
+As a result, the PER-2599 kit will no longer include the PER-2510 air motor (please see revised PER-2599 kit parts breakdown below).
+This Fiam® air motor may be available directly through another vendor […]

 • NEW PRODUCT – TOUGH GUN Reamer Stand

-NEW PRODUCT —TOUGH GUN Reamer Stand Tregaskiss proudly announces its new TOUGH GUN® reamer stand.
+Tregaskiss proudly announces its new TOUGH GUN® reamer stand.
 This simple fixed height durable stand is compatible with all TOUGH GUN TT3 and TT3E reamer models and can be ordered to a custom height between 18 and 45 inches.
-This new simplified design also allows for quick installation and … Read more
+This new simplified design also allows for quick installation and new lower pricing.
+Click here to […]

 Support